aerospike/aerospike-client-python/README.rst

 The Python client for Aerospike works with Python 2.7, 3.4, 3.5, 3.6 running on **64-bit** OS X 10.9+ and Linux.

+NOTE: The following dependencies only apply to installations that build from source on linux, or OS X installations.
+For client>=3.8.0 and pip>=19.0 on linux platforms, can skip to "Install" section.

 The client depends on:

 - Python devel package